tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

 [INSEAD](https://www.insead.edu/faculty-research/faculty/erin-meyer), one of the world's leading business schools.
-After having lived in many parts of the world and having helped global leaders to manage the complexities of cultural difference, she presents this amazing book that explains the cultural differences that she studied, in striking clarity.
+After having lived in many parts of the world and having helped global leaders to manage the complexities of cultural differences, she presents this amazing book that explains the cultural differences that she studied in striking clarity.

 ## Content and Structure